 Guidelines for Choosing a DBT Therapist

-At the DBT Center of Orange County are goal is to ensure the highest standards and quality in delivery of DBT services to YOU!
+At DBT Center of Orange County our goal is to ensure the highest standards and quality in delivery of DBT services to YOU!

 Why do people seek DBT therapy?

-Therapy can provide support, problem-solving skills, and enhanced coping for mood and personality disorders, relationship troubles, unresolved childhood issues, bereavement, spiritual conflicts, stress management, body image issues, and creative blocks.
-The hope is that people seeking psychotherapy are willing to take responsibility for their actions, work towards self-awareness and creating change through acceptance strategies.
+Therapy can provide support, problem-solving skills, and enhanced coping for emotional dysregulation, relationship troubles, unresolved childhood issues, bereavement, spiritual conflicts, stress management, body image issues, and creative blocks.
+The hope is that people seeking psychotherapy are willing to take responsibility for their actions, work towards self-awareness and create change through acceptance strategies.

 What can I expect from DBT?

-DBT Individual Sessions are offered in conjunction with the DBT Skills Group.
-This 50 minute session includes a discussion of the primary treatment goal/target that is set by you and your therapist.
+DBT Individual Sessions are offered in conjunction with the skills training component.
+This 50-minute session includes a discussion of the primary treatment goals/targets that is set by you and your therapist.
 Regulating your emotions and behaviors is an essential component of DBT and you will be asked to use a Diary Card for self-monitoring between sessions.